Time your Exits with Average True Range (ATR) Trailing Stops

 Signals are used for exits:

-• Exit your long position (sell) when price crosses below the ATR trailing stop line.
+• Exit your long position (sell) when the price crosses below the ATR trailing stop line.

-• Exit your short position (buy) when price crosses above the ATR trailing stop line.
+• Exit your short position (buy) when the price crosses above the ATR trailing stop line.

-While not conventional, they can also be used to signal entries — in conjunction with a trend filter.
+While not conventional, they can also signal entries — in conjunction with a trend filter.

 Example

-The RJ CRB Commodities Index late 2008 down-trend is displayed with Average True Range Trailing Stop (21 days, 3xATR, Closing Price) and 63-day exponential moving average used as a trend filter.
+The RJ CRB Commodities Index's late 2008 downtrend is displayed with an Average True Range Trailing Stop (21 days, 3xATR, Closing Price) and a 63-day exponential moving average used as a trend filter.

 RJ/CRB Index with ATR trailing stops